 In some cultures they mean the same thing, but this is not so in the Philippines.
 In the Philippines people that are in a boyfriend/girlfriend relationship do not necessarily live together.
 Partners, on the other hand, are in a relationship that is like marriage.
 Partners are commonly known as 'live-in' partners in the Philippines.
 Immigration New Zealand instructions define ‘partners’ as either currently residing together permanently, or having recently done so, and are in a genuine and stable relationship.

 Immigration instructions F2.20.15 list a number of documents you can submit to show that you and your partner meet this requirement.
-This is not an exhaustive list and it is up to the sponsor and client to consider what evidence is available to demonstrate that they are either living or have lived together, and are maintaining a genuine and stable relationship.
+This is not an exhaustive list and it is up to the client and supporting partner to consider what evidence is available to demonstrate that they are either living or have lived together, and are maintaining a genuine and stable relationship.

 The Partnership-Based Temporary Visa Application (INZ 1198) can be found on the Immigration New Zealand website under the forms and guides section.